- Solar advice hub

 - Authoritative bodies like MCS and the UK government

-Solar panels in winter & cloud: at a glance
+Solar panels in winter: at a glance

 Thankfully, solar panels continue to work well on less sunshine, even if they don’t produce quite as much electricity as they do on clear summer days.